AirPods Hurt Your Ears? Here Are Some Fit Tips and Alternative Earbud Options

 You can also modify the AirPods Pro tips to add in foam, which can make for a tighter and more comfortable fit.
 MacStories' Federico Viticci demoed the technique in December, which involves removing the foam from an existing set of foam eartips and then adding them to the existing AirPods Pro tips.
 Full instructions are available on the MacStories website.

-Some companies are also working on AirPods Pro foam tips that you can purchase, such as Comply, but these are not yet widely available from reliable sources.
+Some companies are also working on AirPods Pro foam tips that you can purchase, such as Comply, which is an easier solution.

 Alternatives to AirPods